fhamborg/newstsc/README.md

 pool to run experiments of these argument combinations in parallel.
 After completion, `controller.py` creates a summary, which contains detailed results, including evaluation performance, of all experiments.
 By using `createoverview.py`, you can export this summary into an Excel spreadsheet.

+# Additional notes
+Note that we currently use `pytorch-transformers` for increased performance.
+You can also use the more recent `transformers` package, but it will lead to a [performance drop](https://github.com/songyouwei/ABSA-PyTorch/issues/27#issuecomment-551058509).

 # Acknowledgements
 The core functionality of this repository is strongly based on